Vyvyan Holland: Biography

-John Ruskin was Oscar Wilde's first choice as godfather to Vyvyan, but he declined because of his age.
-Wilde turned to Mortimer Menpes, who accepted.
+John Ruskin was Oscar Wilde's first choice as godfather to Vyvyan, but he refused because of his age.
+Wilde then asked Mortimer Menpes, who accepted.
 According to Vyvyan Holland's accounts in his autobiography, Son of Oscar Wilde (1954), Oscar was a devoted and loving father to his two sons and their childhood was a relatively happy one.

-After 1895, when Wilde was convicted of the charge of "gross indecency" and imprisoned, Constance changed her surname, and those of their sons, to Holland.
-She forced Wilde to give up his parental rights.
+After 1895, when Wilde was convicted of the charge of "gross indecency" and imprisoned, Constance changed her and the boys’ surname to Holland, and forced Wilde to give up his parental rights.

-She moved with the boys to Switzerland and enrolled them in an English-speaking boarding school in Germany.
+She relocated with the boys to Switzerland and enrolled them in an English-speaking boarding school in Germany.
 Vyvyan was unhappy there.
-Because of this, but also to improve security, Vyvyan was moved to a Jesuit school in Monaco.
-He converted to Catholicism and subsequently attended Stonyhurst College in England, a public school also run by Jesuits.
+Because of this, and to reduce the risk of the boys being identified as Wilde’s sons, Vyvyan was relocated to a Jesuit school in Monaco.
+He converted to Catholicism and subsequently attended Stonyhurst College in England, a public school also managed by Jesuits.
 His brother Cyril remained at the school in Germany.

 After Constance died in 1898, her relatives sought legal counsel to prevent Oscar Wilde from seeing his sons again.
 Wilde died in 1900.

 Vyvyan studied law at Trinity Hall, Cambridge, from 1905, but tired of his studies and left Cambridge in 1907.
-On 20 July 1909 he accompanied his father's friend Robert Ross to witness the reinterment of his father's remains from Bagneux Cemetery to Père Lachaise Cemetery in Paris.
+On 20 July 1909 he accompanied his father's friend Robert Ross to witness the transferral of his father's remains from Bagneux Cemetery to Père Lachaise Cemetery in Paris.

-Holland resumed his study of law at the age of 22, and was called to the Bar of England and Wales by the Inner Temple in 1912.
+Holland resumed his study of law at the age of 22, and was admitted to the Bar of England and Wales by the Inner Temple in 1912.
 He also began to write poems and short stories.